xmos/lib_awe/doc/user_guide/index.rst

    lib_awe thread diagram

 Lib_Awe consists of a group of threads.
-There are a statically define number (maximum 5) of DSP worker threads which perform the AWE core functionality within the AudioWeaver Virtual Machine.
+There are a statically define number (maximum 5) of DSP worker threads which perform the AWE core functionality within the AudioWeaver runtime core.

 To support audio streaming an audio transport thread provides a channel interface to the Audio Weaver awe_audioImportSamples() and awe_audioExportSamples() functions.
 The purpose of this thread is to simplify connection to XMOS audio streaming components and user application logic and allows placement of the user selected application logic on different tiles.